jnlorenzi/rRNA_Evolution_2022/README.md

 for each python script, the command : python [script_name].py --help returns detailed execution information

 _make_core.py_ : from pairwise blastp, returns homolog and core genome relationship.

+_average_nucleotide_identity.py_ : contains all the functions to performed the ANIb computation

+_make_ani.py_ : Calculates the ANIb distance matrix for all the species in the given directory